MentorFilou/vehicleResources/README.md

 ## What is this?
-This is an example documentation of an add-on vehicle in alt:V multiplayer.
+This is an example documentation of hwo to use an add-on vehicle on alt:V.

 # How to Setup
 1. Copy the "vehicle" folder into your "resources" folder ('.../altv-server/resources/').